 Studio handshake

-The cloud-hosted Studio at app.stackbone.com/studio performs a handshake against the emulator's GET /api/contract to detect the protocol version.
-If your CLI is older than minSupported the UI shows a version drift banner — upgrade with pnpm add -g @stackbone/cli@latest (or update the project-local install) and rerun stackbone dev.
-See Stackbone Agent Protocol v1 §3 for the full handshake spec.
+The cloud-hosted Studio (under app.stackbone.ai/app/<orgSlug>/installations/<id>) performs a handshake against the emulator's GET /api/contract to detect the protocol version.
+If your CLI is older than minSupported the UI shows a version drift banner, upgrade with pnpm add -g @stackbone/cli@latest (or update the project-local install) and rerun stackbone dev.

 Troubleshooting

-TODO — common failure modes (Docker not running, port collisions, tunnel rate-limited by Cloudflare, mismatched protocol version).
+TODO: common failure modes (Docker not running, port collisions, frpc relay handshake failure, mismatched protocol version).
 Tracked alongside Troubleshooting.